cliffordsepato/climate_change_classification/README.md

 # Problem Statement
 The aim of this project is to gauge the public perception of climate change using twitter data.
 This will help companies to:
-* Access a broad base of consumer sentiments, and insights in order to inform future marketing strategies.
+* Access broad base consumer sentiments, and insights in order to inform future marketing strategies.
 * Gain insights on people's views and perceptions about climate change.
 * Improve market research efforts for companies that provide environmentally-friendly products and services.
 * Strengthen efforts to reduce carbon footprint.